pineboat/pineboat.github.io/content/post/energize-terminal-with-git-bash-aliases-one-click-icon.md

 alias new_cmd='never-ending-command; and another command'
 ```

+**You add this at the end of `.bashrc` file in your home folder.** Normally `~/.bashrc` is where it is located.
 The recent one I have set up is for docker commands.
 Should serve as example.

 ```bash
 alias dc='docker-compose'
 alias de='docker-compose exec'
 alias up='cd ~/Projects/docker_project/; dc up'
 ```
+You wouldn't be able to use it right away, you might have to logout and log back in.
+However, you can refresh the bash shell with this command `source ~/.bashrc`.
+This will let you use your aliases immediately.

 Are you thinking what I am thinking?
 Forget about git aliases?
 What do we name bash alias for `git pull --rebase upstream master`?